conradakunga/Blog/_posts/2025-05-25-designing-building-packaging-a-scalable-testable-net-open-source-component-part-20-amazon-s3-storage.md

 In our next post, we will look at how to test this locally.

+**Note, however, we have not yet tested against the actual Azure storage, which will likely require some modifications on our configuration of the client, as well as authentication.**

 ### TLDR

 **In this post, we implemented a storage engine for Amazon S3, `AmazonS3StorageEngine`**

-The code is in my GitHub.
+The code is in my [GitHub](https://github.com/conradakunga/UploadFileManager).

 Happy hacking!